 The First Fall of the Electric Car

-As the 1900’s progressed, electric cars started fizzling out as the internal combustion engine began taking off.
+As the 1900s progressed, electric cars started fizzling out as the internal combustion engine began taking off.
 The discovery of crude oil and how it could be harnessed to produce cheaper gasoline completely changed the market for the rest of the century.
-As the times progressed, roads all around the world, especially the US developed into massive intra-city networks.
-Gasoline powered vehicles could more easily travel farther and thus stumped the limited capabilities of the electric car.
+As the times progressed, roads all around the world, especially in the US developed into massive intra-city networks.
+Gasoline-powered vehicles could more easily travel farther and thus stumped the limited capabilities of the electric car.

-Nearly a century later, the state of California is fighting for zero emissions vehicle policies.
-These policies ushered in the second wave of electric cars as the likes of General Motors was producing electric cars such as the EV1 for the general market.
+Nearly a century later, the state of California is fighting for zero-emissions vehicle policies.
+Those policies ushered in the second wave of electric cars as the likes of General Motors were producing electric cars such as the EV1 for the general market.

-The second wave of the electric car in the 1990’s was however, extremely short lived as by the end of the decade, auto-makers and oil companies had completely resisted the policies for sustainable energy sources and lobbied to weaken the policies altogether.
-The state of the electric cars remained indefinite.
+The second wave of the electric car in the 1990s was, however, extremely short-lived as, by the end of the decade, auto-makers and oil companies had completely resisted the policies for sustainable energy sources and lobbied to weaken the policies altogether.
+The state of electric cars remained indefinite.

 2003-Present: A New Era of the Electric Car Ushered by Tesla

-Tesla has ushered in a new age of sustainable vehicles, back by a market that is more interested in the environment and with the support of lawmakers as well who look to replace fossil fuels with renewable sources of energy.
-This trend of the general population’s interest in electric cars only seems to be growing and it seems other companies such as BMW, General Motors, Ford and following suit to the trend.
+Tesla has ushered in a new age of sustainable vehicles, backed by a market that is more interested in the environment and with the support of lawmakers as well who look to replace fossil fuels with renewable sources of energy.
+This trend of the general population’s interest in electric cars only seems to be growing and it seems other companies such as BMW, General Motors, and Ford, and following suit to the trend.

 The Future of the Electric Car

-Experts suggest that by 2040, Electric Vehicles will account for 32% of the global auto sales.
+Experts suggest that by 2040, Electric Vehicles will account for 32% of global auto sales.

 Europe and China will be the biggest markets for Electric Vehicles, as changing trends and existing policies predict.
 Changing subsidies and credits will help Electric Cars account for more than a quarter of the motor market by the next two decades.
 Meanwhile, in Europe, strict emission laws and high fuel taxes will boost the electric vehicle to almost a quarter of the market.

 The United States as of yet stands divided on the issue.
-While places like California have seen a massive growth in interest of electric cars, the current trend suggest slow growth in the rest of the country, especially under the Trump administration that taxes fuel companies the lowest and with their plans to scale back on emission policies.
+While places like California have seen massive growth in interest in electric cars, the current trend suggests slow growth in the rest of the country, especially under the Trump administration that taxes fuel companies the lowest and with their plans to scale back on emission policies.

-Countries such as Germany and Japan as well posted massive growth in electric vehicles in 2017, almost double of what they had in 2016.
-Places such as the Netherlands, France and China favor pure battery electric vehicles while Japan, Sweden and the United Kingdom favor and have the highest shared in plug in hybrid cars.
+Countries such as Germany and Japan as well posted massive growth in electric vehicles in 2017, almost double what they had in 2016.
+Places such as the Netherlands, France, and China favor pure battery electric vehicles while Japan, Sweden, and the United Kingdom favor and have the highest share in plug-in hybrid cars.

-Leading Corporations are following the growing trend of the demand and auto-manufacture behemoths like Toyota, General Electric and BMW look to flood the market with electric vehicles.
-Toyota wants to sell 1 million electric cars by 2030, BMW looks to launch 12 new Electric Vehicles in the next 8 years.
-Companies such as BMW and Toyota also look to work on the development of the solid state battery for electric vehicles.
+Leading Corporations are following the growing trend of the demand and auto-manufacturer behemoths like Toyota, General Electric and BMW look to flood the market with electric vehicles.
+Toyota wants to sell 1 million electric cars by 2030, and BMW looks to launch 12 new Electric Vehicles in the next 8 years.
+Companies such as BMW and Toyota also look to work on the development of solid-state batteries for electric vehicles.

-This much is clear: the world is adapting to electric vehicles as a way of life and nothing seems to be stopping electric vehicles from taking over the roads.
+The world is adapting to electric vehicles as a way of life and nothing seems to be stopping electric vehicles from taking over the roads.
 Vehicles powered by gasoline don’t have much time or resources left in fact, as global reserves are depleting at a faster rate.
-The growth of electric cars are no longer a ‘want’, they’re a necessity if we’re to progress further.
+The growth of electric cars is no longer a ‘want’, they’re a necessity if we’re to progress further.
 Depleting resources and polluting the environment is not a sustainable way of living anymore and the world is quickly looking to save what we have.

 Thank you for taking some time to read this article.
 Feel free to leave your thoughts and comments in the section below.